toolness/learning-issue-migrator/README.md

 * `GITHUB_PASSWORD` is your GitHub password.
 * `GITHUB_DEST_REPO` is the destination repository to migrate issues to, e.g. `mozilla/mozilla-learning`.
+* `MIGRATION_DELAY_SECONDS` is the amount of seconds to wait before migrating each issue (only valid when migrating multiple issues).

 ## Quick Start